Continuous Quivers of Type A (IV) Continuous Mutation and Geometric Models of $\mathbf E$-clusters: Prerequisites from This Series

 \end{theorem}

-These allow us to define the category of finitely-generated representations: \begin{definition} Let $A_\R$ be a continuous quiver of type $A$.
-By $\repAR$ we denote the full subcategory of pointwise finite-dimensional representations whose objects are finitely generated by the indecomposable projectives in Theorem \ref{thm:indecomp projs}.
-By \cite[Theorem 3.0.1]{IgusaRockTodorov1} this category is Krull-Schmidt with global dimension 1. \end{definition}
+These allow us to define the category of finitely-generated representations: \begin{definition} Let $\ARS$ be a continuous quiver of type $A$.
+By $\repARS$ we denote the full subcategory of pointwise finite-dimensional representations whose objects are finitely generated by the indecomposable projectives in Theorem \ref{thm:indecomp projs}. \end{definition}